 Southeastern Seafood Watch Guide

 When you shop for seafood, it pays to be choosy.
 Look for seafood that’s good for the oceans.
 If you want the best seafood, choose fish that’s plentiful and caught or farmed in ways that protect the oceans.
-The Southeastern Seafood Watch Guide, created by the Monterey Bay Aquarium, tells you which types to buy – and which types to avoid.
-So you can enjoy your favorite fish while keeping the oceans healthy for the future.Sustainable Seafood Guide (PDF)
+The Southeastern Seafood Watch Guide, created by the Monterey Bay Aquarium, highlights sustainable seafood so you can enjoy your favorites while supporting a healthy oceanSustainable Seafood Guide (PDF)

 Make good choices at the supermarket or in a restaurant.

 You have the power to make choices for health oceans.
 Your consumer choices make a difference.
 Buy seafood from the green or yellow columns to support those fisheries and fish farms that are healthier for ocean wildlife and the environment.Download Mobile App

 Visit the Monterey Bay Aquarium’s Seafood Watch site for:

 - Recommendations for seafood not on this list